ShahzainAhmed/AlphabetOrNot/README.md

 # Java Program to Check Whether a Character is Alphabet or Not:
 ### In this program, , you'll learn to check whether a given character is an alphabet or not.
 ### This is done using an if else statement or a ternary operator in Java.

+### In Java, char variable stores the ASCII value of a character (number between 0 and 127) rather than the character itself.